Police fire shots to stop armed man driving stolen ambulance in Oslo

 "We have control of an ambulance that was stolen earlier by an armed man.
 Shots were fired to stop the perpetrator, he is not critically injured," the tweet said, adding that more information will follow.

 A number of people were hit by the ambulance, police told Reuters.
-Among them were a woman and a child in a stroller who were taken to hospital, according to a second tweet from police.
+Among them were a woman and children in a stroller who were taken to hospital, according to a second tweet from police.

+"Two babies were injured after the hijacked ambulance hit a family.
+They are twins, seven months old, they are being treated," said a spokesman for Oslo University hospital, reported Reuters.

 The ambulance was stolen around 12.30 p.m. local time (6.30 a.m.
 ET) and police took control of the vehicle some 15 minutes later.